Red Lentil Pizza Crust – A delicious, allergy-friendly pizza crust made with soaked red lentils. No grains, nuts, or cauliflower needed!

 Can I use other lentils?

 Honestly, I’ve not tried this recipe with other types of lentils.

 I do know from experience that other lentils take longer to cook and may not be suitable here.

 Red lentils soften quickly when soaked in water, allowing them to be easily blended into the batter that makes this crust.

-Redundantly, I will tell you that this has been a favorite around here lately, particularly, with me and Natalie.
+This has been a favorite around here lately, particularly, with me and my middle daughter, Natalie.